jlev2282/zorbow/README.md

 # zorbow
-The Galactice Adventure of Numbers!
+A Galactic Adventure with Numbers!